August 1, 2019 Sid No Comments on Know Your Colors: RGB, CMYK, Pantone

 An abbreviation for red, green, and blue, RGB is an additive color model in which red, green, and blue – the primary colors – light are mixed in various ways to produce a broad range of colors.

-The RGB additives are used when working on a design project digitally, as colors appear differently on the computer monitor than they will once printed on paper.
+The RGB additives are used when working on a design project digitally, as colors appear differently on the computer monitor than they will on paper.
 It is also important to note that computer display screens are like snowflakes – no two display screens will show colors the same, which should be taken into consideration when designing and printing.

 Basically, digital screens map color with a combination of RGB, producing different shades through different light values of pixels.
 Since RGB incorporates light to combine colors for digital viewing, make sure to avoid using this color model when printing, as the colors will appear totally different.